RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

     - `serviceWindow`: Optional: Defines a time range for which calls in the journey the vehicle should be signed on.
 If not provided, the entire journey is included
     - `calls`: Optional: Used to create `DeadRuns`.
 Please provide a list of two or more calls.
       - `quayId`: Id of the quay (NSR:Quay:xxx) to be serviced or the depot (RUT/NBU)
-      - `arrivalDateTime`: Required for all calls except the fist call to be serviced
+      - `arrivalDateTime`: Required for all calls except the first call to be serviced
       - `departureDateTime`: Required for all calls except the last call to be serviced

 ##### Sign On - PLANNED